g200kg/webaudio-controls/docs/knobimage.md

 ![](../img/LittlePhatty_sample.png)
 ![](../img/switch_toggle.png)

 This knob example has only 5 frames but it should has more frames for smooth animation.
-I recommend to use JKnobMan/WebKnobMan for making these stitched images,
+I recommend to use JKnobMan / WebKnobMan for making these stitched images,

 - [JKnobMan](http://www.g200kg.com/en/software/knobman.html) -- Java based Knob image creation tool.
 - [WebKnobMan](http://www.g200kg.com/en/webknobman/) -- WebApp version of the JknobMan